bgamari/ghc-wiki-import/building/porting.md

 architecture-specific parts of the code, and you can proceed straight from the unregisterised build to build a registerised compiler.

 Notes on GHC portability in general: we've tried to stick to writing portable code in most parts of the system, so it should compile on any POSIXish system with gcc, but in our experience most systems differ from the standards in one way or another.
-Deal with any problems as they arise - if you get stuck, ask the experts on [mailto:glasgow-haskell-users@haskell.org].
+Deal with any problems as they arise - if you get stuck, ask the experts on glasgow-haskell-users@….

-Lots of useful information about the innards of GHC is available in the [wiki:Commentary], which might be helpful if you run into some code which needs tweaking for your system.
+Lots of useful information about the innards of GHC is available in the [Commentary](commentary), which might be helpful if you run into some code which needs tweaking for your system.

-=== Cross-compiling to produce an unregisterised GHC ===
+### Cross-compiling to produce an unregisterised GHC

 NOTE!
 These instructions apply to GHC 6.11 and (hopefully) later.

 In this section, we explain how to bootstrap GHC on a new platform, using unregisterised intermediate C files.
 We haven't put a great